iamkheradmand/CoinMarketCap-Clean-architecture/README.md

-"# CoinMarketCap - Clean architecture"
+# CoinMarketCap - Clean architecture

-_ A simple project to display a list of cryptocurrencies built with MVVM and Clean Architecture
+  A simple project to display a list of cryptocurrencies built with MVVM and Clean Architecture

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.